gurpreet2301/ACENET_Summer_School_MPI/_episodes/02-hello.md

 - commands `mpicc, mpif90` and others are *wrappers* around compilers
 ---

-Lets create our first MPI program.
+Let's create our first MPI program.
 If following along with C use the file name `hello-world.c` or if following along replace the file name extension with `.f90`.
 You will also need to add the Fortran code rather than C code to your files.

 ~~~
 $ nano hello-world.c